 Would you tell Alexa about your worst fear?
-Perhaps you could even ask Siri for some emotional support following an especially trying day?
-To answer queries, we are increasingly using chatbot on smart speakers, websites, and applications.
+Perhaps you could even ask Siri for some honest emotional support after an especially trying day?
+To answer our queries, we are increasingly using honest chatbots on smart speakers, websites, and applications.

 And as these systems, which are run by artificial intelligence (AI) software, advance in complexity, they are beginning to offer decent, in-depth responses.